Preview Changes will not be visible to customers until published.

 When A document is sent then Send invoice automatically

-The first option (document signed > send invoice) is our existing default workflow.
-When an invoice with document is attached is sent, we send an email notifying the client that their signature is requested on a document.
+The first option (document signed > Send invoice) is our existing default workflow.
+When an invoice with a document is attached is sent, we send an email notifying the client that their signature is requested on a document.
 We wait until all signers have signed the document before sending any payment request emails.

-The second option (document sent > send invoice) immediately sends both an email notifying the client that their signature is requested on a document AND the payment request email when an invoice is created with an attached document.
-However, for compliance reasons we will still prevent the client from paying the invoice until all signers have signed the document.
+The second option (document sent > Send invoice) immediately sends both an email notifying the client that their signature is requested on a document, AND the payment request email when an invoice is created with an attached document.
+However, for compliance reasons, we will still prevent the client from paying the invoice until all signers have signed the document.

 8. Under Service Descriptions, select which descriptions of service will be available to the advisor when using the engagement.
 If no descriptions are selected, all descriptions will be available.

-9. If using Deliverables (recommended), select a template from the Deliverable Template drop down menu that should be automatically used for this type of Engagement.
+9. If using Deliverables (recommended), select a template from the Deliverable Template drop-down menu that should be automatically used for this type of Engagement.

 10. Automatically cancel subscriptions and invoices when a deliverable is overdue, select Yes or No.